 Name Range Default Description Setting control from comm bus 1: Disabled 2: Allowed 1: Disabled Activating this parameter allows changing the pick-up level of the protection stage via SCADA.

-Name Range Default Description I> force status to 0: Normal 1: Start 2: Trip 3: Blocked 4: Start A 5: Start B 6: Start C 7: Trip A 8: Trip B 9: Trip C 10: Start AB 11: Start BC 12: Start CA 13: Start ABC 14: Trip BC 16: Trip CA 17: Trip ABC 0: Normal Force the status of the function.
+I> LN mode 1: On 2: Blocked 3: Test 4: Test/ Blocked 5: Off 0: On Set mode of NOC block.
+This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
+I> force status to 0: Normal 1: Start 2: Trip 3: Blocked 4: Start A 5: Start B 6: Start C 7: Trip A 8: Trip B 9: Trip C 10: Start AB 11: Start BC 12: Start CA 13: Start ABC 14: Trip AB 15: Trip BC 16: Trip CA 17: Trip ABC 0: Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
 Measured magnitude 1: RMS 2: TRMS 3: Peak- to-peak 1: RMS Defines which available measured magnitude is used by the function.

-The $I{set}$ setting parameter controls the pick-up of the I> function.
+The I{set} setting parameter controls the pick-up of the I> function.
 This defines the maximum allowed measured current before action from the function.
-The function constantly calculates the ratio between the $I{set}$ and the measured magnitude ( $I_m$ ) for each of the three phases.
-The reset ratio of 97 % is built into the function and is always relative to the $I{set}$ value.
-The setting value is common for all measured phases, and when the $I_m$ exceeds the $I{set}$ value (in single, dual or all phases) it triggers the pick-up operation of the function.
+The function constantly calculates the ratio between the I{set} and the measured magnitude (I_m) for each of the three phases.
+The reset ratio of 97 % is built into the function and is always relative to the I{set} value.
+The setting value is common for all measured phases, and when the I_m exceeds the I{set} value (in single, dual or all phases) it triggers the pick-up operation of the function.

-Name Description Range Step Default I set Pick-up setting 0.1050.00×I n 0.01×In 1.20×I n
+Name Description Range Step Default I {set} Pick-up setting 0.1050.00×I n 0.01×I n 1.20×I n